 Vanilla is the most famous orchid for its flavor.
 It has been use to flavor food and tobacco (in Cuba).
 Not only was Vanilla considered a wonderful flavoring for foods and beverages, but from the 16th to 19th centuries it was considered to be an aphrodisiac and to have therapeutic values, from aiding digestion and preventing headaches to counteracting poisons and bites.
 The Aztecs called these brown beans "tlilxochitl"(tea-so-shill), the Aztec word for "Black Flower", and required the Totonac Indians who produced them to give some of the finest pods to the emperor Montezuma as a tax payment.

-A recent study in 1992 discovered (Menashian at al.*) Vanilla improves food intake and reduces nausea and vomiting in patients given chemotherapy.
+A study in 1992 discovered (Menashian at al.*) Vanilla improves food intake and reduces nausea and vomiting in patients given chemotherapy.
 In 2004 (Fladby et al and Fitzgerald et al.) proved Vanilla as a tool for diagnosis of Alzheimer’s disease in that patients cannot smell vanilla. *

-The genus Dendrobium is also a famous food-orchid.
-Dendrobium hybrid (bigibbum type) flowers are even sold in The US as edible decorations for food.
+The genus Dendrobium is famous in the US as food-orchid.
+Dendrobium hybrid (bigibbum type) flowers are sold in The US as edible decorations for food.
 Mature canes of many “soft-cane” dendrobiums are being stir fried in many Asian countries, also being used for making sauses in Japan and Singapore.
 In Thailand, Dendrobium flowers are dipped in batter and deep fried, while many European cooks garnish desserts and cakes with them.
 Dendrobium kingianum pseudobulbs have been used by the aborigines in Australia as food for no one knows how long.
 Besides Dendrobium kingianum many other orchid species were employed as emergency bush food and were used by the Australian aborigines and early settlers (Gastrodia sesamoides (roasted), Dendrobium speciosum and Caladenia species).
 Diuris maculata is said to have sweet-tasting tubers (at $30 a tuber in the US Diuris would be very expensive to try since its bulbs are the size of a pea).

-In China Dendrobium cathenatum canes are boiled for tea to regain strength after sex or illness.
+Dendrobium cathenatum canes are boiled for tea to regain strength after sex or illness.

 While Dendrobium chrysotoxum flowers are being dried and consumed as tea for pleasure or good health.